BhujayKumarBhatta/ms00/README.md

 Why token service and how it works
 ======================================================================================
- in situtaions where a service or a client need to make several  http /REST call to an application/service(microservice)/server or  to multiple applications/services/servers, sending the user name and password repeatedly over the http traffic is not desiarable, neither it is good to store the user name and password in servers session for a stateless application.
-In thses cases token based authentication helps.
+ in situations where a service or a client need to make several  http /REST call to an application/service(microservice)/server or  to multiple applications/services/servers, sending the user name and password repeatedly over the http traffic is not desirable, neither it is good to store the user name and password in servers session for a stateless application.
+In these cases token based authentication helps.

  Once an user or service obtain a token, subsequent calls to the server or even to different servers can be made